psi4/psi4numpy/README.md

 The overall goal of the Psi4NumPy project is to provide an interactive quantum chemistry framework for reference implementations, rapid prototyping, development, and education.
-To do this, quantities relevant to quantum chemistry are computed with the <span 'font-variant: small-caps'> Psi4 </span> electronic structure package, and subsequently manipulated using the Numerical Python (NumPy) package.
+To do this, quantities relevant to quantum chemistry are computed with the Psi4 electronic structure package, and subsequently manipulated using the Numerical Python (NumPy) package.
 This combination provides an interface that is both simple to use and remains relatively fast to execute.